 - They have a very nice laundry facility which makes packing light all that easier.
-This is located right next to the kids pool, so I had laundry running while still keeping an eye on the kids.
+This is located right next to the kids pool.

-- When using the Disney transportation, plan on it taking a full hour from the airport to the resort.
+- When using Disney transportation, plan on it taking a full hour from the park to the resort.
 This is the one draw back, but still a really nice perk.

-- We paid $10 extra a night (and thought it was worth it) to be guaranteed a spot in one of the 3 closest buildings to the pool and cafeteria at the All Star Movies Resort.
-These three buildings include the Toy Story building, Fantasia and 101 Dalmatians.
-There is no map of the grounds for this resort, but you can visit googlemaps.com and look up Disney All Star Movies Resort to find maps and more pictures than Disney even has on their site.
+- We always pay an $10 extra a night to be in a preferred room.
+This guarantees a spot in one of the 3 closest buildings to the pool and cafeteria.
+At All-Star Movies, the three preferred buildings include the Toy Story building, Fantasia and 101 Dalmatians.
+There is no map of the grounds for this resort, but you can visit googlemaps.com and look up Disney All-Star Movies Resort to find maps and more pictures than Disney even has on their site.

-Kids will inevitably see all kinds of things at the Disney resort and inside the theme parks that they want, and they will beg you for them.
-Rather than spend big bucks there, I like going prepared with our own special Disney toys, activities and clothing!
+Kids will inevitably see all kinds of things at the Disney resort and inside the theme parks that they want.
+Rather than spend big bucks there, I like going prepared with our own special Disney toys!
 Shop around ahead of time for deals.
 We take our own Disney toys, all the makings for a princess outfit including dress, crown, “pixy dust” and jewelry, Disney pool toys, floaties, and Mickey ears!
-Our kids have warn the same Mickey and Minnie hooded sweatshirts that Grandma bought them, for the past 3 trips to Disney!
+Our kids have warn the same Mickey and Minnie hooded sweatshirts that Grandma bought, for the past 3 trips!
 We still get inquiries about them while there, and we have to say – sorry, they’re from Walmart in New Jersey!